 I’ve been able to get about 3.5 KM on a first try but decided to go back because I was too far into water and didn’t want to risk running out of battery, but this thing can probably go twice as far (I’ve seen a guy make it close to 8KM).

-As with many high end models like this, the higher up and the more open the field you’re flying in, the better the connection between the remote and drone (see details on range), meaning the better and longer it can fly.
+As with many high end models like this, the higher up and the more open the field you’re flying in, the better the connection between the remote and drone (see details on drone range here), meaning the better and longer it can fly.
 But range questions are for another article, another time.
 Just know this one can go VERY far.

 9) Sturdy.
 Very wind resistant.